homanchou/xr/book/build-your-own-webvr-site.md

   end
 ```

-Now let's update the `room_test.exs` with the following:
+To makes sure these functions work let's right a test.
+Let's update the `room_test.exs` with the following:

 ```elixir
 defmodule Xr.RoomsTest do